 With all treatment services, you are responsible for paying at the time of your appointment.
 Payments must be made by check, money order, or credit card.
 We do not accept cash in the office.
 Returned checks are subject to an additional fee of up to $35.00.
 Patient accounts that are not paid will be forwarded to our collection agency.

-The iHEAL treatment team is not always immediately available by telephone because we are treating other patients.
-At these times, you may leave a message on iHEAL’s confidential voicemail and your call will be returned as soon as possible.
-If you are in the middle of a medical emergency, please do not wait for a return phone call from your therapist at iHEAL.
+Our wellness team does its best to answer phone calls during our business hours.
+If all lines are occupied, you will get our voicemail. iHEAL's voicemail is confidential, so patients can feel safe leaving a message.
+Calls will be returned as soon as possible. iHEAL's voicemail does not accept messages after the office closes.
+If you are in the middle of a medical emergency, please do not wait for a return phone call from your treatment provider at iHEAL.
 Instead, please go to your local hospital emergency room or call 911.

 If you are unhappy with what is happening in therapy, please discuss your dissatisfaction with your therapist so that s/he can respond to your concerns.
 Such comments will be taken seriously and handled with care and respect.